 The Basics of Moving Averages (MAs)

-A Moving Average (MA) is a popular technical analysis indicator that filters out “noise” from short-term price fluctuations.
-It is a trend-tracking indicator precisely because it is predicated on historical prices.
+A Moving Average (MA) stands as a widely employed technical analysis indicator, effectively sifting out the “noise” generated by short-term price fluctuations.
+It serves as a trend-tracking tool rooted in historical prices.

-To better understand the use-cases of moving averages, let’s first explore SMAs.
-SMAs, as the name suggests, are calculated using a simplistic calculation that does not consider the weights of data/price points.
-They are derived using the following formula:
+To delve deeper into the practical applications of moving averages, let’s start by exploring SMAs.
+As the name implies, SMAs are derived through a straightforward calculation that does not incorporate weighted data or price points.
+They are computed using the following formula:

 This brief calculation helps determine the average price for the respective number of days.
 The initial data point for a 10-day MA would be calculated using the closing price of the first 10 days prior to the closure of the current trading day.